HVAC - EPA Certification Practice Exam 2025 – Comprehensive All-in-One Guide to Exam Success!

 Question: 1 / 400

-To capture refrigerant in a non-pressurized container
+To remove and store refrigerant in an external container

 Get further explanation with Examzify DeepDiveBeta